grpc/proposal/A52-xds-custom-lb-policies.md

 To provide the `xds_wrr_locality` load balancer information about locality weights received from EDS, the cluster resolver will populate a new locality weight attribute for each address.
 The attribute will have the weight (as an integer) of the locality the address is part of.
 This alongside the already existing locality attribute will be used to generate the `weighted_target` configuration by `xds_wrr_locality`.
 Note that a change in this attribute would still allow associated subchannels to be reused - it will not affect their uniqueness.

 Since an xDS configuration can place a given locality under multiple priorities, it is possible to see locality weight attributes with different values for the same locality.
 We do not support this kind of an edge case and just use the weight in the first attribute we encounter.
 A warning should be logged about any locality weights being discarded.

+### CDS Load Balancer

+In the `xds_cluster_resolver` config, the `xds_lb_policy` field comes directly from the field of the same name in the CDS update struct.
+As in gRFC A42, if the `xds_cluster_resolver` config is generated from an aggregate cluster tree, the value of the `xds_lb_policy` field will be determined from the CDS update for the aggregate cluster, not the underlying clusters.

 ### Configuration Example